>

 Supporting health professionals on their research journey

-Launching on 13 February 2026, the Health Translation Queensland Mentorship and Training Program 2026 is designed to support emerging and early- to mid-career research-active health professionals to build the knowledge, confidence and networks needed to translate research into real-world health impact.
+The Health Translation Queensland Mentorship and Training Program 2026 supports emerging and early- to mid-career research-active health professionals to build the knowledge, confidence and networks needed to translate research into real-world health impact.

 What the program offers

-From 12 May to 1 December 2026, participants will take part in:
+From 12 May to 1 December 2026, 13 selected participants will take part in:

 • a cross-disciplinary, cross-health services cohort experience with Queensland peers